⚠️ We are currently updating our 2021/22 tax guidance across the website

 If you had considered the separation was likely to be permanent but you nevertheless got back together at some later point, you would need to determine when the circumstances changed such that permanent separation was no longer likely.
 Transfers between you in the tax year in which the reconciliation occurs would be at ‘no gain no loss’, even if the transfer happened before the change in circumstances.

-For main residence purposes, recall that you can only have one main residence between you and your spouse or civil partner.
+For main residence purposes, you can only have one main residence between you and your spouse or civil partner.
 This is the case until you are separated either by court order or deed of separation, or otherwise in circumstances likely to be permanent.

 However, you are not deemed to occupy the same main residence as your spouse or civil partner simply by virtue of your relationship with them.
 Therefore if you own a property jointly and you live apart for a period (for example, one person lives with a friend or in rented accommodation), then that will not be a period of actual occupation of the marital home and so there is a potential exposure to capital gains tax in respect of your share of the gain attributable to this period.